 Carlzel Bostic (Mathematics Tutor) graduated from the University of Pennsylvania Graduate School of Education with his M.S.Ed.
-He is a Teach for America alumnus and certified mathematics teacher, focusing primarily on Pre-Algebra, Algebra 1, Mathematical Reasoning, and Mathematical Concepts.
-Currently, Carlzel is a lead math teacher at a Philadelphia-based charter school.
-He has experience working with children and young adults as an after-school teacher and a former tutor-mentor for Temple University’s Mathematics Science Upward Bound Program.
+He is a Teach for America alumnus and certified mathematics teacher, focusing primarily on Pre- Algebra, Algebra 1, Mathematical Reasoning, Mathematical Concepts, and standardized test prep.
+Currently, Carlzel is a math teacher at a Philadelphia-based independent school.
 Carlzel specializes in the development of curriculum and assessments.
-He also has experience working with adult learners, as well as the leadership skills necessary to influence and support educational efforts to improve the teaching and learning of mathematics.
+Additionally, he has experience working with adult learners, and he has the leadership skills necessary to influence and support educational efforts to improve the teaching and learning of mathematics.
 In addition to his extensive math background, Carlzel taught English Composition in Nakhon Sawan, Thailand for three months.
 He is also TESOL certified from the University of Pennsylvania.

-Lauren Bianca Brown (Middle and High School Reading, Writing, Organizational Skills, Spanish and ELL Tutor) has been teaching high school and middle school Spanish and ELL since 2009 in a public school.
-She has taught 6th, 7th and 8th grade Spanish, as well as Spanish 1, 2, 3 and 4 at the high school level.
+Lauren Bianca (Middle and High School Reading, Writing, Organizational Skills, Spanish and ELL Tutor) has been teaching high school and middle school Spanish and ELL since 2009 in a public school.
+She has taught 6th, 7th and 8th grade Spanish, as well as Spanish 1, 2, 3 and 4 in addition to AP Spanish at the high school level.
 She is currently an ESL teacher while still teaching Spanish 2 and has focused on reading, writing, and assistance with subject classes, as well as time management and organization.
 She has taught English in Madrid as part of an exchange program.
 In addition, she has traveled to various Spanish-speaking countries and has gained a deep cultural appreciation and immersion in the language.
 Lauren earned her Bachelor’s Degree from Towson University and her graduate teacher certification in ELL from Rowan University.
-Additionally, she teaches a Teacher Cadet course for aspiring teachers at the high school level.

-Maureen Chilinskas (Middle and High School Writing, Reading, and Organizational/Study Skills Tutor) is the Director of Library Services at an independent school in Philadelphia.
+Maureen Chilinskas (Middle and High School Writing, Reading, and Organizational/Study Skills Tutor & SSAT/ISEE Test Prep Tutor) is the Director of Library Services at an independent school in Philadelphia.
 She has a B.A. in English from Temple University and a Master of Library and Information Science from Drexel University.
-During her twelve years as a librarian, Maureen has assisted middle and high school students with various research projects and writing skills.
-As a sixth grade advisor, she works with students routinely on organization, time management, and general study skills.
+During her sixteen years as a librarian, Maureen has assisted middle and high school students with various research projects and writing skills.
+As a fifth and sixth grade advisor, she works with students routinely on organization, time management, and general study skills.
 Maureen is a passionate reader, dedicated to helping students develop their reading skills through the love of literature and books.